 The statistics are staggering but the personal stories more haunting.
 According to RAINN statistics, 1 in every 6 American women has been a victim of an attempted or completed rape in her lifetime.
-There’s no reason for them to be victims – not their age, their clothes, or their status.
+There is no reason for them to be victims – not their age, their clothes, or their status.
 A woman’s job, clothing, and socio-economic status are not an invitation to assault.

 The day calls for everyone to wear denim to show support for victims and survivors of sexual harassment, abuse, assault, and rape.
 College campuses, clinics, businesses, and organizations host educational events and fundraisers to increase awareness and change misconceptions.

 HOW TO OBSERVE #DenimDay